 FRUIT TREE PLANTING IN MALAWI, AFRICA

-We are helping 50 community groups in Nkhata Bay District, Malawi grow lemon, orange, mango, guava, papaya, tangerine and avocado trees.
-In 2022, these community groups raised and planted out 75,000 fruit trees.
+We are helping 100 community groups in Nkhata Bay District, Malawi grow lemon, orange, mango, guava, papaya, tangerine and avocado trees.
+Each community group raises and plants out between 1,500 and 2,000 fruit trees.
 They will not only benefit from the fruit to eat but will be able to sell any surplus and raise an income.
-21 schools and 3 health clinics are also benefitting from the project.
+There are 21 schools and three health clinics are also benefitting from the project.

 - Rapid population growth and large families